Mérida Initiative: Funding

-The U.S. Congress authorized $1.6 USD billion for the three-year initiative (2007–2010).
+The U.S. Congress authorized US$1.6 billion for the three-year initiative (2007–2010).

 The U.S. Congress approved $465 million in the first year, which included $400 million for Mexico and $65 million for Central America, the Dominican Republic, and Haiti.
 For the second year, Congress approved $300 million for Mexico and $110 million for Central America, the Dominican Republic and Haiti.
 A FY09 supplemental appropriation provided an additional $420 million for Mexico; and, $450 million for Mexico and $100 million for Central America was requested for FY10.

 $204 million of that was earmarked for the Mexican military for the purchase of eight used transport helicopters and two small surveillance aircraft.
 No weapons were included in the plan.
 The bill required that $73.5 million of the $400 million for Mexico must be used for judicial reform, institution-building, human rights and rule-of-law issues.
 The bill specified that 15% of the funds be dependent on Mexico making headway in four areas relating to human-rights issues, and on which the U.S. Secretary of State would have to report periodically to Congress.

 An additional $65 million was granted for the Central American countries (Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama); the House also included Haiti and the Dominican Republic.
 The bill was an attempt at a comprehensive public security package that sought to tackle citizen insecurity in Central America by more effectively addressing criminal gangs, improving information sharing between countries, modernizing and professionalizing the police forces, expanding maritime interdiction capabilities, and reforming the judicial sector in order to restore and strengthen citizens' confidence in those institutions.

 Much of the funding never left the United States.
 It went toward the purchase of aircraft, surveillance software, and other goods and services produced by the U.S. private defense contractors.
 While this included equipment and training, it did not involve any cash transfers or money to be provided directly to the Government of Mexico or its private contractors.
 According to U.S. State Department officials, 59% of the proposed assistance went to civil agencies responsible for law enforcement, and 41% to operational costs for the Mexican Army and Mexican Navy.
 While the initial cost for equipment and hardware that the military required is high, it is expected that future budget requests will focus increasingly on training and assistance to civil agencies.

 As of March 2017, $1.6 billion of Mérida assistance had been delivered to Mexico, including 22 aircraft.
 Congress provided $139 million in FY2017, and President Trump's FY2018 budget request included $85 million for the Mérida Initiative.